-The Japan Foundation is now accepting project proposals for Performing Arts Japan (PAJ) touring and collaboration grants for the 2018-2019 fiscal year.
-To apply for the program, please read the following guidelines carefully, complete the Application Form, and submit it along with other necessary materials to the Japan Foundation, Toronto (for Canadian organizations) or New York (for U.S. organizations) no later than October 31, 2017.
+The Japan Foundation is now accepting project proposals for Performing Arts Japan (PAJ) touring and collaboration grants for the 2019-2020 fiscal year.
+To apply for the program, please read the following guidelines carefully, complete the Application Form, and submit it along with other necessary materials to the Japan Foundation, Toronto (for Canadian organizations) or New York (for U.S. organizations) no later than October 31, 2018.

-PAJ Guidelines 2018-2019 (PDF)
+PAJ Guidelines 2019-2020 (PDF)

-PAJ Application Form 2018-2019 (doc)
+PAJ Application Form 2019-2020 (doc)

-PAJ Application Budget Sheet 2018-2019 (doc)
+PAJ Application Budget Sheet 2019-2020 (excel)

-PAJ Application Checklist 2018-2019 (PDF)
+PAJ Application Checklist 2019-2020 (doc)

-PAJ WorkSampleSheet 2018-2019 (PDF)
+PAJ WorkSampleSheet 2019-2020 (doc)

-SAMPLE PAJ Budget Sheet 2018-2019 (PDF)
+SAMPLE PAJ Budget Sheet 2019-2020 (PDF)

-Deadline for applications is October 31, 2017.
+Deadline for applications is October 31, 2018.
 The applications must be received by mail or hand delivery (facsimile transmission or email will not be accepted) by 5:00 p.m.
-EST, October 31, 2017.
-The Japan Foundation PAJ Advisory Committee will review applications in December 2017.
+EST, October 31, 2018.
+The Japan Foundation PAJ Advisory Committee will review applications in December 2018.
 Based on the recommendations of the Committee, the final selection of awardees is made by the Foundation’s Headquarter in Tokyo.
-Written notification of awards will be mailed in April 2018.
+Written notification of awards will be mailed in April 2019.

 The PAJ program was started by the Japan Foundation in 1994 with the mission to establish a system for promoting Japanese performing arts in North America.
 The PAJ program supports the initiatives taken by nonprofit organizations in the United States and Canada to provide geographically diverse audiences with greater exposure to Japanese performing arts.
 PAJ also encourages collaborations between Japanese and American/Canadian artists, which will further an appreciation of Japanese culture when presented to audiences in the United States and Canada.